react-native-community/RNNewArchitectureApp/README.md

 1. Open the `android/app/build.gradle` and add the following snippet:
     ```diff
     project.ext.react = [
-    -    enableHermes: true,  // clean and rebuild if changing
+    -    enableHermes: false,  // clean and rebuild if changing
     +    enableHermes: true,  // clean and rebuild if changing
     ]
     // ...